marc-mabe/php-enum/README.md

     Default user status: 0
     Changed user status: 1

-* Requires validation on every argument
+* Requires validation on every use
 * Hard to extend the list of possible values
-* Hard to get the name of a value
+* Hard to get a human readable name of a value

 ## The way of enumerables: